Michelleoc/pands-project/README.md

 The 2021 Programming and Scripting project is based on the well-known Fisher's Iris Dataset.
 The project task was to investigate, analyse and present my findings on the dataset using python.

-The following files make up my project submission
+The following files are my project submission:
 1. README file
 2. Analysis.py (python script file)
 3. Iris dataset (iris.csv and irisoriginal.csv)
 4. Variable Summary txt file
-5. Plots
+5. Plots Images folder
     - Features Histogram
     - Petal Length
     - Petal Width